 Explores the theoretical discourses shaping anthropological approaches and defining archaeological projects on culture contact and colonialism.
 Attention will be given to examining colonial encounters between Europeans and indigenous peoples as ongoing processes rather than particular historical moments, and to looking at recent efforts at decolonizing archaeological practice.
 Th 4:00-6:30.
 Instructor: Patricia Rubertone.

-You may also visit Banner listings for up-to-date information on courses and room assignments.
-Check under: Area of Study: "Archaeology and the Ancient World”
+You may also visit Courses @ Brown for up-to-date information on courses and room assignments.
+Check under: "Archaeology and the Ancient World”